mtumilowicz/terraform-basics-modules-workshop/README.md

         }
         ```
 * provisioners VM
+    * are an anti-pattern, and they may even be deprecated in a newer version of Terraform
+        * example
+            * sometimes resources are marked "created" and it takes a few more seconds before they are truly ready
+                * don't: insert delays with the local-exec provisioner
+                * do: `resource "time_sleep"` and `depends_on = [time_sleep.wait_30_seconds]`
     * resource provisioners are essentially backdoors to the Terraform runtime
     * provisioners can execute arbitrary code on either a local or remote machine as part of resource
     creation or destruction
     * used for various tasks, such as bootstrapping, copying files
     * call external scripts, there is an implicit dependency on the OS interpreter
     * should be used only as a method of last resort
-    * are an anti-pattern, and they may even be deprecated in a newer version of Terraform
-        * example
-            * sometimes resources are marked "created" and it takes a few more seconds before they are truly ready
-                * don't: insert delays with the local-exec provisioner
-                * do: `resource "time_sleep"` and `depends_on = [time_sleep.wait_30_seconds]`
     * types
         * local-provisioner (execute something locally after spinning up a VM)
         * remote-provisioner (execute something remote on the VM)

 ## standard operations
 * `terraform init`
-    * reads configuration files in the working directory to determine which plugins are necessary
+    * determines which plugins are necessary (based on configuration files)
     * install plugins if needed
+        * providers resides in `.terraform/providers/`
         * if any versions that meets the constraint are installed -> chooses newest one
-        * otherwise -> downloads the newest acceptable from the Terraform Registry and saves it in a subdirectory
+        * otherwise -> downloads and installs the newest acceptable from the Terraform Registry
-        under `.terraform/providers/`
-        * otherwise -> initialization fails and the user must manually install an appropriate version
+        * otherwise -> initialization fails
     * writes a lock file
 * `terraform plan`
-    * informs you about what Terraform intends to do, letting you know about any syntax or dependency errors
+    * what Terraform intends to do
-    * always run plan before deploying
     * algorithm
         1. refresh state
         1. read configuration